In today's blog post, I'm going to share how I set up my meditation space step-by-step.

-I was really stressed about leaving my previous self-care space.
+I was really stressed about leaving my previous meditation space.
 It was beautiful, magical and special to me.
 But it was also a little small, so this time when putting everything together I wanted to give myself more room.
-I was previously using my nightstand and I’m now using a desk which is giving me way more space.
+I was previously using my nightstand and I'm now using a desk which is giving me way more space.

 I thought it would be helpful to show you the process of putting my space together from scratch!

-My self-care space essentials
+My meditation space essentials

 My favorite kinds of self-soothing tools are things related to aromatherapy like essential oils, grounding and clearing sprays, incense and candles.
 I love these kinds of items because they can instantly trigger relaxation, feelings of being grounded or uplifted.

 Examples of items that are sacred to me would be small things my children and other people have given me, feathers I've found, crystals, oracle cards, etc. These give a space a sacred feel and infuse it with your energy and love from others.

 Lighting that soothes is also very important in my opinion.
 Most of us find free time at night or possibly early in the morning and low lighting not only gives a special, intimate feeling but it also helps your body to unwind, decompress and get into a state of relaxation.

 Before I show you the onslaught of photos, I'll list here where I got the majority of what you'll see pictured below to reference back to if you see something you like.